8 Top Pet Health IssuesLast updated: May 11, 2022

 "Prevention is the key.
 Prevent by using a flea and tick product on your dogs as well as spraying your yard.
 Many people don't realize how quickly one flea becomes many and why it is necessary to treat the kennel, house and premises.
 The K-9 Advantix II works well as a topical.
 For a chewable, check into Bravecto.
 When treating the house, use sprays such as Mycodex Plus Environmental Control Aerosol Household Spray.
 When treating the yard, Permethrin 10% is an inexpensive product that works well for fleas, ticks, and other parasites," says Lisa.

-For more information, check out the article Campylobacteriosis in Dogs in the Revival Learning Center.
+For more information, read the article Campylobacteriosis in Dogs.

-For more information, check out the article Canine Herpesvirus in the Revival Learning Center.
+For more information, check out the article Canine Herpesvirus.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.